FAA grants SpaceX license to resume rocket launches on Monday

-CAPE CANAVERAL, Fla.
-(Reuters) - Elon Musk’s SpaceX rocket company has been cleared to resume flying following a launch pad explosion four months ago, the U.S. Federal Aviation Administration said on Friday.
+CAPE CANAVERAL, Fla., Jan 6 (Reuters) - Elon Musk's SpaceX rocket company has been cleared to resume flying following a launch pad explosion four months ago, the U.S. Federal Aviation Administration said on Friday.

-Liftoff from Vandenberg Air Force Base in California is targeted for around 10:22 a.m.
-PST/1:22 p.m.
+Liftoff from Vandenberg Air Force Base in California is targeted for around 10:26 a.m.
+PST/1:26 p.m.
 EST.

 The FAA, which oversees commercial U.S. space launches, oversaw SpaceX's investigation into why a Falcon 9 rocket burst into flames on a launch pad in Florida as it was being fueled for a routine, prelaunch test on Sept.
 1.

-“The FAA … has closed the investigation,” the agency said in a statement.
+"The FAA has closed the investigation," the agency, which oversees commercial U.S. rocket launches, said in a statement.

 "SpaceX applied for a license to launch the Iridium NEXT satellites from Vandenberg Air Force Base.
 The FAA has granted a license for that purpose," the statement said.